Training Discriminative Models to Evaluate Generative Ones: Experiments

 In addition, we present in Figures \ref{fig:accuracy-MNIST_classes} and \ref{fig:accuracy-fashion_classes}, the \textit{per class fitting capacity}.
 The figures show the difference between the baseline classes results and the classifier trained on the generator to evaluate.
 For generative models that are not conditional and trained class by class, those figures show how the generator is successful to generate in different classes of the dataset.
 For conditional generative models, it evaluates if the models is able to learn each mode of the distribution with the same accuracy.

-We can also estimate the stability of each models class by class or from a class to another.
+We can also estimate the stability of each model class by class or from a class to another.
 For example we can see that WGAN on MNIST is very stable except on class $1$ and on Fashion-MNIST it seems to struggle a lot between the first 3 classes.
 On an other hand we can see that BEGAN has some trouble on Fashion-MNIST on class $0$ and $2$ (T-shirt and pullover) suggesting that the generator is not good enough to discriminate between those two classes.

 In Figure {\ref{fig:accuracy}}, we present the test accuracy with various $\tau$ to represent the impact of generated data on the training process.
 When $\tau=0$, there is no generated data, this is the result of the baseline.
-Figures \ref{fig:accuracy-fashion} and \ref{fig:accuracy-MNIST} show result of cherry-picking the best results for each $\tau$ and seed, while Figures \ref{fig:accuracy-MNIST_var} and \ref{fig:accuracy-fashion_var} show statistics among different seeds and the stability of each model on the trained dataset.
+Figure \ref{fig:accuracy} show result of cherry-picking among seeds the best results for each $\tau$, Figure \ref{fig:accuracy_var} show statistics among different seeds and the stability of each model on the trained dataset.
 Our interpretation is that if the accuracy is better than baseline with a low $\tau$ ( $0< \tau < 0.5$) it means that the generator is able to generalize by learning meaningful information about the dataset.
 When $\tau > 0.5 $ if the accuracy is still near the baseline it means the generated data can replace the dataset in most parts of the distribution.
 When $\tau=1$, the classifier is trained only on generated samples.
 If the accuracy is still better than the baseline, it means that the generator has fitted the training distribution (and eventually has learned to generalize if this score is high over the test set).

 Our results show that some models are able to produce data augmentation and outperform the baseline when $\tau$ is low but unfortunately none of them is able to do the same when $\tau$ is high.
 This show that they are not able to replace completely the true data in this setting.
 Following this interpretation, Figure \ref{fig:accuracy} allows us to compare different generative neural networks on both datasets.
-For example, we can see that all models expectation are equivalent when $\tau$ is low (Figure \ref{fig:accuracy-fashion_var} and \ref{fig:accuracy-MNIST_var}).
+For example, we can see that all models expectation are equivalent when $\tau$ is low.
 However when $\tau$ is high we can clearly differentiate generative models type.